Find profits in Bitcoin by watching human behaviour

 When you are in a digital trading room with people you haven’t met and whose activity you cannot confirm, how often have you seen this?
 And how have these big calls played out?

-Ask yourself if you can really afford to outsource your trading to someone else’s opinion.
+Ask yourself if you can really afford to outsource your trading and wealth accumulation to someone else’s opinion.
 More importantly, if you do, how will you know what to do when the trade is on?
 Because the expert for the day doesn’t know either.

 Adding behavioural observations from outside of crypto markets will provide you with a wealth of information.
 Step back from the crowd and observe the underlying decisions.
 Then use those insights to enhance your trading approach and profit.